Richfield, Ohio

 Richfield is a village in Summit County, Ohio, United States.
 The population was 3,729 at the 2020 census.
 It is located midway between Akron and Cleveland and is part of the Akron metropolitan area.

 History

 Richfield was founded in 1809 and incorporated in 1967.
 The village was named for the richness of their soil.

 In 1970, Mayor Kenneth Swan signed an ordinance declaring Richfield Village the first "world city" in the United States.

-Richfield was the home of the Cleveland Cavaliers of the NBA from 1974 until 1994 and the Cleveland Barons of the NHL from 1974-1976.
-Both teams played at the Coliseum at Richfield.
+Richfield was the home of the Cleveland Cavaliers of the NBA from 1974 until 1994 and the Cleveland Barons of the NHL from 1976 to 1978.
+Both teams played at the Richfield Coliseum.

 Geography

 According to the United States Census Bureau, the village has a total area of 9.32 sqmi, all land.